Occupational Therapy Services

 Our occupational therapist can complete a short functional reading and spelling screen upon request.
 Occupational Therapists are not tutors and although we have a strong medical rehabilitation background, we are not specifically trained in teaching academics.
 Many of of our occupational therapists at TCTC have additional training based on the Orton Gillingham Approach to Reading and Spelling that is integrated with printing/writing goals with a focus towards functional skills at school.
 We are able to complete a screen of your child’s ability to identify the sounds of the individual alphabet letters, vowel teams, diagraphs, and trigraphs, as well as basic reading and spelling skills.
 Our goal is to support children who would not otherwise be able to participate in regular tutoring sessions due to additional motor, cognitive, or sensory needs.
 Once a child is ready for tutoring, we defer to their expertise for on-going academic support.

 Sensory Processing 101 – Virtual Workshop for Parent’s and Caregivers

 1. Our clinic (located at Pape and Danforth Ave.)

-3. Home visits
+3. Home or school visits